etnt/aiask/README.md

 * Simple to use, with no bells and whistles.
 * Uses `litellm` for easy interaction with different AI APIs.
 * Allows customization of response length and creativity through command-line options.
+* Displays the cost of each API request, helping you track usage and expenses.

 ## Requirements